The New Self

 There will not only be a new creation, but His indwelling is promised.

-Here we are given a title for the recreated human spirit.
-He is called the “hidden man of the heart.”
-He is the new creation man.
-He is the man.
+Here we are given a title for the new spirit.
+It is called the “hidden man of the heart.”

-The body is the home of the five senses, or the five servants of the man.
-All of the knowledge that the reasoning faculties ever get comes through the five senses, or the five servants of the brain.
+The body is the home of the five Physical senses, or the five servants of the person.
+All the knowledge that the reasoning faculties ever get comes through the five senses, or the five servants of the brain.

-The brain would lie dormant, inactive, if the five senses did not function.
+The human brain would lie dormant, inactive, if the five senses did not function.

-It would be good to note here that all of the knowledge that is taught in our colleges, universities, and technical schools has come to man through these five channels.
+It would be good to note here that all of the knowledge that is taught in our colleges, universities, and technical schools has come to the natural man through these five physical senses.

-The only way that man can obtain knowledge, or an education, is through these five servants, or members of the physical body.
+The only way that the natural man can obtain knowledge, or an education, is through these five servants, or senses of the physical body.

 The personality of the inner man is sometimes affected by the outer man.

-For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
-(2 Corinthians 4:16)
+2 Corinthians 4: 16 Therefore we do not lose heart.
+Even though our outward man is perishing, yet the inward (from inside) man is being renewed day by day.

-That he would grant you, according to the riches of his glory, that ye may be strengthened with power through his Spirit in the inward man.
-(Ephesians 3:16 ASV)
+Ephesians 3: 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner (inside) man.

-The outward, or the visible man, is the one whom you salute on the street.
+The outward, or the visible man, is the one whom you greet on the street.

-The inward man is the one who gives this outer man either his attractiveness or his repulsiveness.
+The inward man is the one who gives this outer man either their attractiveness or their repulsiveness.

 The reconciliation it speaks of in the next verse is between this hidden man of the heart and the Father God.

 He never speaks of a reconciliation between God and the mind or reasoning faculties.
-It is always a reconciliation of the heart.
+It is always a reconciliation of the spirit.

 Let us think of man as being in God’s class.
 He is a spirit.
 He is an eternal spirit.
 He is capable of receiving the nature of God.
 He is capable of loving God.
-He is capable of becoming a son of God.
+He can become a son of God.

 You understand that he was created in the image and the likeness of God—that is, spiritual likeness.